casc-ianm/github101/github exercises week 2-2.md

-# Github Exercise week 2-2
+# Github Exercise week sa branch dapat
 In this exercise you will learn how to install Apache webhost and how to install/configure Ansible playbook.

 NOTE: before you begin on this exercise, you must have a azure virtual machine running in Ubuntu and have access to internet.